+Association Comment

-SBR believes that being a member of these associations extends its sphere of influence and in many instances allows it to play its corporate citizen role.
-Global Compact Network Singapore events and support in Singapore.
+, Global Compact Network Singapore A primary point of contact for CSR related events and support in Singapore.
 As a member, SBR is regularly involved in seminars and meetings organized by this organization.
 SBR has also sponsored some of these events.

-Association Comment Singapore SBR is actively supporting the work of SEC Delta Senior School (DSS) Just this year, SBR started our partnership with DSS where we will have 5 students from their Environment Council through sponsorships or direct involvements. horticulture program interning in our landscape department.
-If everything goes well, it will be extended to other departments (F&B and Housekeeping).
-We will continue to work with them to provide PUB's Friends of Water Network SBR is an active member of the Public Utility Board's Friends of Water Network, and supports efforts to promote water conservation. opportunities for people with mild intellectual disability.
-Singapore Nature Society As a member, SBR regularly attends events organized by this organization.
-It also has eco-business.com Asia-Pacific's largest environmental business community.
-As a member and an approved client, SBR submits regular environmental related articles to this platform.
-St Andrew's Autism Centre sponsored some of their initiatives.
-SBR actively supports the integration of people with disabilities through its partnership with the organization.
-Mountbatten Vocational School SBR provides internships to students of Mountbatten Vocational School who best match the people we are looking for.
-Currently, they are working in our F&B Department.
-Tripartite Alliance for Fair Employment Practices (TAFEP) Inspired by TAFEP's guide on Working with People with Disabilities, SBR created a handbook for our employees and managers to refer to.
-We implement and support fair Ministry of the Environment Youth Environmental Engagement SBR meets a few times a year with members of the ministry to network and share best sustainability practices and involvement of the youth community in Singapore.
-UN Global Compact employment practices in the workplace.
-Signatory/Member.
-The United Nations global CSR initiative is the world's largest CSR initiative that aims to drive more sustainable practices in businesses throughout the world.
+Singapore SBR is actively supporting the work of SEC

+Environment through sponsorships or direct

+Council involvements.

+PUB's Friends of SBR is an active member of the Public Utility

+Water Network Board's Friends of Water Network, and

+supports efforts to promote water

+conservation.

+St Andrew's Autism SBR actively supports the integration of

+Centre people with disabilities through its

+partnership with the organization.

+Tripartite Alliance Inspired by TAFEP's guide on Working with

+for Fair People with Disabilities, SBR created a

+Employment handbook for our employees and managers

+Practices (TAFEP) to refer to.
+We implement and support fair

+employment practices in the workplace

+UN Global Compact Signatory/Member.
+The United Nations

+global CSR initiative is the world's largest

+CSR initiative that aims to drive more

+sustainable practices in businesses

+throughout the world.
 Since 2012.

+OBALC o

+S. Carrie Tripartite

+100 II (1)